 If the executive summary is for a completed investigation, solution boxes can also be included on the Cause Map diagram to show how the causes will be addressed to reduce the risk of reoccurrence.
 You can also include a solutions table like the one in the above example to list out all the solutions in one location, along with other useful information, such as the individual tasked to implement the solution(s) and the due date(s).

 5. Utilize Resources

-If a more graphical approach to an executive summary sounds like something you would like to try, you can download our free excel template and view this recording of our webinar “Executive Summary: Creating an Overview for Management” to help you get started.
+If a more graphical approach to an executive summary sounds like something you would like to try, you can download our free Cause Mapping template in Microsoft Excel and view this recording of our webinar “Executive Summary: Creating an Overview for Management” to help you get started.

 If you’re one of our facilitation clients, just let us know if you would like an executive summary for your investigation, and we would be happy to create one for you.